Intrinsic convergence of the homological Taylor tower for $r$-immersions in $\mathbb R^n$: The cube of -configuration spaces is retractive

-To prove the assertion about the connectivities of the maps in the two towers, we need to show that the cubical diagram~\eqref{eq:unstablecube} is as cartesian as the diagram~\eqref{eq:stablecube} in the indicated cases.
+Now let us suppose that $r\le k \le 2r-1$.
+To prove the assertion about the connectivities of the maps in the two towers, we need to show that the cubical diagram~\eqref{eq:unstablecube} is as cartesian as the diagram~\eqref{eq:stablecube} in the indicated case.
 Furthermore, we want to prove that the map $s$ in~\eqref{eq: expanded comparison} induces an isomorphism/epimorphism on the first non-trivial homotopy groups of the total homotopy fibers in the appropriate cases.

 The map $s$ induces the following map of cubical diagrams, indexed by the poset of subsets $S\subset \underline{k}$,

 The spaces $\rConf({\underline{k}\setminus S}, \R^n)$ are $(r-1)n-2$-connected.
 By Freudenthal suspension theorem, the maps~\eqref{eq:mapofcubes} are $2(r-1)n-3$-connected.
 On the other hand, both cubes are retractive cubes by Lemma~\ref{lemma: config retractive}.
 It follows that the homotopy groups of the total homotopy fibers of both cubes are isomorphic to the total kernels of the corresponding cubes of homotopy groups.
 Proposition~\ref{prop: conf connectivity} tells us the connectivity of the total homotopy fiber of~\eqref{eq:stablecube}, and therefore also the connectivity of the total kernel of the corresponding cube of homotopy groups.
 If this connectivity is smaller than (resp. equals to) the connectivity of the maps in~\eqref{eq:mapofcubes}, then~\eqref{eq:mapofcubes} induces an isomorphism (resp: an epimorphism) between the first non-trivial homotopy groups of the total homotopy fibers.
 So we have to check that the range provided by Proposition~\ref{prop: conf connectivity} is smaller than (or equals to) $2(r-1)n-3$ in the cases indicated in the statement that we are trying to prove.